masterwishx/unraid-templates/README.md

 * Semaphore is a modern UI for Ansible.
 It lets you easily run Ansible playbooks, get notifications about fails, control access to deployment system.

- * Semaphore is written in pure Go and available for Windows, macOS and Linux (x64, ARM, ARM64).
-Semaphore is an open-source project with concise and high-quality code.

-   Semaphore supports the following databases:

-    * MySQL
-    * PostgreSQL
-    * BoltDB – embedded key/value database

    With Semaphore you can:

     * Build, deploy and rollback